What is the importance of computer and electronic product manufacturing?

 Computer and electronic product manufacturing includes employment identified as Subsector 334 in the North American Industry Classification System (NAICS).
 This includes employment in industries that produce things like computers, communications equipment, audio and video equipment, semiconductors, navigational and instrument manufacturing.

 To gauge Arizona’s relative competitiveness in the entire U.S. - Mexico region, the computer and electronic product manufacturing employment dynamics is compared with other U.S. border states in terms of relative measures such as percentage shares.
 Data are provided on monthly and annual bases with indices of percentage change between observed periods.

-The tables on this page summarize Computer & Electronic Manufacturing employment in southern Border States on a monthly basis.
+The table on this page summarizes Computer & Electronic Manufacturing employment in southern Border States on a monthly basis.
 Data are updated following release by the Bureau of Labor Statistics.
 Click on any title to graph that series, and export.
 Or, click "download" at the base of the table to download the dataset, or customize based on a specified range.

-The tables on this page summarize Computer & Electronic Manufacturing employment in southern Border States on an annual basis.
+The table on this page summarizes Computer & Electronic Manufacturing employment in southern Border States on an annual basis.
 Data are updated following release by the Bureau of Labor Statistics.
 Click on any title to graph that series, and export.
 Or, click "download" at the base of the table to download the dataset, or customize based on a specified range.

 Photo of business graph courtesy of Shutterstock.

 Photo of scientist in lab coat courtesy of Shutterstock.